alxndr13/cronmon/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --command value, -c value
    --cron-name value, --cn value
-   --notify-success, --success    (default: notifies also when the command was successfully executed) --help, -h                     show help
+   --notify-success, --success    (default: does not notify when the command was successfully executed) --help, -h                     show help
 ```